Dheeraj-G/VibeCheck/README.md

 ---

-**Note**: This is a development version.
+**Note**: This is a development version focused on tempo-based music discovery.
 For production use, ensure proper security measures, error handling, and rate limiting are implemented.